dotnet/orleans/Getting-Started-With-Orleans/Running-the-Application.md

 ## Connecting to a Gateway

-To establish a connection, a client calls OrleansClient.Initialize().
-This will connect to the gateway silo at the IP address and port specified in the ClientConfiguration.xml file.
-This file must be placed in the same directory as the Orleans.dll library used by the client.
-As an alternative, a configuration object can be passed to OrleansClient.Initialize programmatically instead of loading it from a file.
+To establish a connection, a client calls `OrleansClient.Initialize()`.
+This will connect to the gateway silo at the IP address and port specified in the `ClientConfiguration.xml` file.
+This file must be placed in the same directory as the `Orleans.dll` library used by the client.
+As an alternative, a configuration object can be passed to `OrleansClient.Initialize()` programmatically instead of loading it from a file.

 ## Configuring the Client

-In ClientConfiguration.xml, the Gateway element specifies the address and port of the gateway endpoint that need to match those in OrleansConfiguration.xml on the silo side:
+In `ClientConfiguration.xml`, the Gateway element specifies the address and port of the gateway endpoint that need to match those in `OrleansConfiguration.xml` on the silo side:

     <ClientConfiguration xmlns="urn:orleans">
        <Gateway Address="<IP address or host name of silo>" Port="30000" />